The Urban Art Foundation

 Despite the absence of a national pavilion at the 60th Venice Biennale, New Zealand is making an extraordinary impact on the global art scene.
 This year marks a historic moment for Aotearoa artists, with the largest ever representation of Māori artists featured in Venice.
 Notably, Mataaho Collective’s exceptional achievement in winning the prestigious Golden Lion underscores New Zealand’s significant contribution to the international art community.

-In Crossing Currents: Aotearoa New Zealand Artists in Venice, Contemporary HUM speaks with the artists featured in the 60th Venice Biennale and parallel events Personal Structures and Re-Stor(y)ing Oceania as they reflect on presenting in Venice during an historic year for Aotearoa art, Ngā toi Māori and Indigenous art globally.
+Crossing Currents: Aotearoa New Zealand Artists in Venice, Contemporary HUM speaks with the artists featured in the 60th Venice Biennale and parallel events Personal Structures and Re-Stor(y)ing Oceania as they reflect on presenting in Venice during an historic year for Aotearoa art, Ngā toi Māori and Indigenous art globally.

 Click here to listen and learn more about Contemporary HUM.